4teamwork/ftw.linkchecker/README.rst

 sleep for a bit, and try to reconnect.
 By default, it does this in an infinite loop and it will try to reconnect to the mothership until the end of time.
-For the regular instances (ZEP clients) running in supervisor, this is the ideal behavior: If the ZEO server temporarily cannot be reached, the clients will try to reconnect all by themselves.
+For the regular instances (ZEO clients) running in supervisor, this is the ideal behavior: If the ZEO server temporarily cannot be reached, the clients will try to reconnect all by themselves.
-If the ZEO comes back up again, the system will fix itself without any need for intervention.
+If the ZEO server comes back up again, the system will fix itself without any need for intervention.

 However, when using bin/instance from cronjobs,